 • The school has adopted behaviour and exclusion policies available on the school website.
 The two key personalised documents which support a student’s behavioural support are their HELP (Hesley Enhancing Lives Programme) and IRAMP (Individual Risk Assessment and Management Program).
 Both are written with the involvement of the family and professionals on admission and are regularly reviewed/ revised as a student’s needs change.

 • The school has an attendance policy.
 Attendance of every student is monitored on a daily basis by the school.
-Lateness and absence are recorded and reported to the Head of Education who may meet with parents or carers should this be a concern.
+Lateness and absence are recorded and reported to the Head Teacher who may meet with parents or carers should this be a concern.
 Where attendance is a challenge for a student personalised incentive programs are established to help them meet targets.

 4d HOW WILL MY STUDENT BE ABLE TO CONTRIBUTE THEIR VIEWS?